geeksblabla/geeksblabla.com/blablas/ep50/index.md

 00:53 - What it the best platform to use to find clients?

-00:56 - Is there a method to be on top of search at Google?
+00:56 - Is there a method to be on top of the search result at Google?

 01:01 - Are there tools that give you your ranking and what you need to improve on your website?